Bean1eBabe/Python-and-R-Final-Project/README.md

 ### Decision Tree:
 A tree-like model where decisions are made at each node based on feature values.
 Decision trees are interpretable and can capture non-linear relationships in the data.

+#### Variability
+Step 4 in the code separates the testing and training sections of the code based on a given random number.
+The "random_state" variable can be any integer and changes the outcome of the training, while being reproducible.

 ## Usage
 To run the project, follow these steps:
 Clone/download the repository.